Last updated on March 19th, 2020

 No matter how they label the quality of the tuna on the packaging, the first thing I do when I get home and ready to use the fish is to smell the fish.
 Make sure it doesn’t smell funky.
 People often say they don’t like to eat fish because it’s fishy, but good quality raw fish DOES NOT smell fishy at all.
 If it is, you shouldn’t be eating it (period).
 It has that smells of the ocean, but definitely not fishy.
 You can ask the fishmonger to let you smell the fish before you even buy if that’s at all possible.
 If they are nicely wrapped already in the refrigerator, then of course, I won’t be opening it up and smelling it there.
 I will go by its color.
 The color should be pretty bright crimson red.
 The texture is nice and firm and they shouldn’t be mushy or even sticky.

-- About 1 1/2 to 2 lbs of high quality Ahi tuna steak
+- About 1 1/2 to 2 lbs of sashimi grade Ahi tuna steak

 - Cooked short-grain rice like sushi rice or short-grain brown rice